How to create fun and engaging video game characters

 Character design is an integral part of any video game project.
 A great character feels like a natural part of your game's world, yet is unique and interesting with their own traits and personality.

-The character profile is a popular framework for developing unique characters.
+The character profile is a popular framework for developing unique characters for video games.
 Game designers and writers use it to define a character's background, appearance, general strategy, and gameplay style.

 In this guide, you'll learn the modern approach to creating compelling characters for your game using Milanote.
 Remember, the creative process is non-linear, so you may find yourself moving back and forth between the steps as you go.